ory/docs/docs/kratos/guides/integration-with-other-systems-using-web-hooks.md

                 body: /path/to/my/mandrillapp.jsonnet
 ```

 And create a JsonNet file.
-Please be aware that Mailchimps' authentication
+Please be aware that Mailchimps authentication
-mechanism currently requires to save the Mailchimp key in the JsonNet.
+mechanism requires to save the Mailchimp key in the JsonNet.
 For other
 systems you would be using the `web_hook`'s `auth` config.

 ```jsonnet title="/path/to/my/mandrillapp.jsonnet"